saltysystems/overworld/README.md

 Saline Game Server
 =================================================
-Saline is a multiplayer game server powered by Erlang/OTP.
-The project is focused on building tools for the creation of persistent multiplayer worlds, including account management, database persistence, instances/sharding, NPCs, server-side scripting and more.
+Saline is a multiplayer game server framework powered by Erlang/OTP.
+The project is focused on building tools for the creation of multiplayer worlds of all kinds, but with an special focus on account management, database persistence, instances/sharding, NPCs, server-side scripting and more.

-The project draws inspiration from classic large-scale multiplayer games like Ultima Online, EverQuest, Star Wars Galaxies, and the many amazing user-generated worlds built with platforms like BYOND and Neverwinter Nights.
+The project draws inspiration from classic large-scale multiplayer games like Ultima Online, EverQuest, Star Wars Galaxies, and the many amazing user-generated worlds built with platforms like BYOND, Neverwinter Nights, and Roblox.

 Saline is open source software, made available under the MIT license.

 Getting started
 -------------------------------------------------